wintermi/zsh-mise/README.md

 # zsh-mise
-A zsh plugin for `mise` (formerly called `rtx`) a fast polyglot version manager.
-A replacement for tools like nvm, nodenv, rbenv, rvm, chruby, pyenv, etc.
+A zsh plugin for `mise` (formerly called `rtx`) a fast polyglot version manager, replacing tools like nvm, nodenv, rbenv, rvm, chruby, pyenv, etc.

 ## Prerequisite Checks
 A check will be performed to verify that `mise` has been installed: